What we know about COVID-19 antibodies so far

 Yes, you can.
 We’ve written a recent post about this here.

-What does research tell us about COVID-19 antibodies post infection?
+What does research tell us about COVID antibodies post-infection?

 - We know that we shed the antibodies over time.
 A large Spanish study of 60,000 people showed that approximately 15% of people shed their antibodies within 2 months while antibodies decline over time in everyone else.

-- Recent study done by the Imperial College London suggests that the antibody triggered by COVID-19 wanes over time.
+- A recent study done by the Imperial College London suggests that the antibody triggered by COVID-19 wanes over time.